Is Ethylene Dichloride Toxic? What You Need to Know

 What Is Ethylene Dichloride?

-Ethylene dichloride (1,2-dichloroethane) is a colorless, oily liquid chemical compound that has a pleasantly sweet smell similar to chloroform.
+Ethylene dichloride (1,2-dichloroethane) is a colorless, oily liquid chemical compound that has a nonirritating odor, similar to chloroform.
 It is most commonly used to produce vinyl chloride, a material that’s used to make upholstery for furniture and motor vehicles, polyvinyl chloride (PVC) piping, auto parts, wall coverings, and housewares.

 Ethylene dichloride is also often used as a solvent and as an intermediate for organic compounds.
-Its boiling point is 183 degrees Fahrenheit and its melting point is -31 degrees Fahrenheit.
+It has a high boiling point of 182 degrees Fahrenheit, and its melting point is -32 degrees Fahrenheit.
 It’s estimated that about 20 million tons of ethylene dichloride are produced in the U.S., Western Europe, and Japan every year.

 Is Ethylene Dichloride Dangerous?